sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 1. Do we need to upgrade to on-premises SQL Server first or go can we go straight to Azure?

-2. Can we have two proofs-of-concept that demonstrate both migrations?
+2. Can we have two proof of concepts that demonstrate both migrations?

 3. Do we need to rewrite all our applications for SQL Server?